neondatabase-labs/pgpi/README.md

 If your Postgres client is using `channel_binding=require`, you’ll need to:

 1. Downgrade that to `channel_binding=disable`; or
-2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the cleartext password from the client); or
+2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the client’s password in cleartext); or
 3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--ssl-cert` and `--ssl-key` options.